Pfizer (NYSE:PFE) Given a $44.00 Price Target at Berenberg Bank

-Berenberg Bank set a $44.00 target price on Pfizer (NYSE:PFE – Get Rating) in a report released on Wednesday, Borsen Zeitung reports.
+Berenberg Bank set a $44.00 target price on Pfizer (NYSE:PFE – Get Rating) in a research note issued to investors on Wednesday morning, Borsen Zeitung reports.

-Several other brokerages also recently commented on PFE.
-UBS Group set a $59.00 price target on Pfizer in a report on Thursday, September 1st.
-The Goldman Sachs Group set a $50.00 price objective on Pfizer in a research report on Thursday, September 1st.
-JPMorgan Chase & Co. set a $57.00 price objective on Pfizer in a research report on Tuesday, June 28th.
-Barclays set a $50.00 price objective on Pfizer in a research report on Thursday, September 1st.
-Finally, SVB Leerink reduced their price objective on Pfizer from $55.00 to $53.00 and set a market perform rating for the company in a research report on Friday, July 29th.
-Nine research analysts have rated the stock with a hold rating, ten have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, Pfizer has a consensus rating of Moderate Buy and an average price target of $57.00.
+Several other analysts also recently weighed in on PFE.
+JPMorgan Chase & Co. set a $57.00 price objective on Pfizer in a report on Tuesday, June 28th.
+UBS Group set a $59.00 price objective on Pfizer in a report on Thursday, September 1st.
+Morgan Stanley decreased their price objective on Pfizer from $52.00 to $49.00 and set an equal weight rating for the company in a report on Friday, July 8th.
+The Goldman Sachs Group set a $50.00 price objective on Pfizer in a report on Thursday, September 1st.
+Finally, Barclays set a $50.00 price objective on Pfizer in a report on Thursday, September 1st.
+Nine research analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and an average price target of $57.00.

 Pfizer Announces Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, September 6th.
-Shareholders of record on Wednesday, June 29th were issued a dividend of $0.40 per share.
+Stockholders of record on Wednesday, June 29th were issued a dividend of $0.40 per share.
 The ex-dividend date of this dividend was Thursday, July 28th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 3.48%.
-Pfizer’s payout ratio is presently 31.31%.
+This represents a $1.60 annualized dividend and a dividend yield of 3.48%.
+Pfizer’s dividend payout ratio (DPR) is currently 31.31%.

 Pfizer Company Profile